kyma-project/kyma/components/eventing-controller/README.md

 ### Installation

-- To deploy the controller inside a cluster, make sure you have `ko` installed and configured according to the [usage instructions](https://github.com/google/ko#usage), then run:
+- To deploy the controllers inside a cluster, make sure you have `ko` installed and configured according to the [usage instructions](https://github.com/google/ko#usage)

+- For controller, run:

     ```sh
     make deploy-local

     ## To verify all the manifests after the processing by Kustomize without applying to the cluster, use make target deploy-local-dry-run
     make deploy-local-dry-run
+    ```

+- For nats-controller, run:

+    ```sh
+    make deploy-eventing-controller-nats-local

+    ## To verify all the manifests after the processing by Kustomize without applying to the cluster, use make target deploy-eventing-controller-nats-local-dry-run
+    make deploy-eventing-controller-nats-local-dry-run
     ```

 ## Usage